RoxieAtRubrik/camp-rubrik/nephology/cloudout/adding-a-cloud-archive-location.md

 Click **Next** to view the **Set Archiving and Replication** pane.

-In Archival, click the toggle (if not already done).
+In Archiving, click the toggle (if not already done).
 Notice the **Enable Instant Archive** option.
 Do not select it at this time although you can click the circled “`i`” to read what it does.

 ![](https://lh5.googleusercontent.com/5cNsnDgGkE20DeySY-B7DA389b9CTQEBgJSAHrUShLgAiFmCIu5hGE4wWXAOCcDO9_cFx9dKMXaNAWF4wWau7hEXjUcPlAaxuinMvMIasqXTTXS8SY1YhEyy0ycxFHaLR9-Wzquc)